Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Quantum coordinate change for flips of ideal triangulations

-The original formulation of \cite{FG06} is to construct a rational coordinate system for the moduli space $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ per each ideal triangulation $\Delta$, so that a coordinate function is associated to each node of $Q_\Delta$, and to show that the coordinate systems for ideal triangulations $\Delta$ and $\Delta'$ differing by a flip are related by the coordinate change formula given by the composition of the above particular sequence of $\mathscr{X}$-mutations.
-Here we are being more abstract.
+The original formulation of \cite{FG06} is to construct a rational coordinate system for the moduli space $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ per each ideal triangulation $\Delta$, so that a coordinate function is associated to each node of $Q_\Delta$, and to show that the coordinate systems for ideal triangulations $\Delta$ and $\Delta'$ differing by a flip are related by the coordinate change formula given by the composition of the above particular sequence of cluster $\mathscr{X}$-mutations.
+Here we are being more abstract, just using the concept of cluster $\mathscr{X}$-seeds, not having a geometric moduli space at hand.
 One thing to keep in mind in the abstract setting is that if two seeds are connected by a sequence of mutations and seed automorphisms, and if the composition of the corresponding coordinate change maps for the variables is the identity map, then we identify the two seeds.
 A consequence of the above original geometric formulation of \cite{FG06} is that the consistency relations for flips of triangulations in Lem.\ref{lem:classical_flip_relations_for_triangulations} also hold for the above abstract setting.